NadzeyaAudzeichuk/climate-change-twitter/README.md

 );
 ```

-The csv data was loaded into the Postgres.
-Using code, we will connect to the database we created in pgAdmin.
-See below for the ERD for our database:
+After creating the table in PGAdmin, we loaded the data into the table and connected to our data with Jupyter Notebook.

-We will create a second data table with cleaned data as well as our one-hot encoded columns.
+We created a second data table with cleaned data as well as our one-hot encoded columns.
 The new columns will be:

 ‘created_at’, ‘lng’, ‘lat’, ‘topic’, ‘sentiment’, ‘stance’, ‘gender’, ‘temperature change’, ‘topic_Donald Trump versus Science’, ‘topic_Global stance’, ‘topic_Ideological Positions on Global Warming’, ‘topic_Impact of Resource Overconsumption’, ‘topic_Importance of Human Intervantion’, ‘topic_Undefined / One Word Hashtags’, ‘topic_Weather Extremes’, ‘stance_believer’, ‘stance_denier’, ‘stance_neutral’, ‘gender_female’, ‘gender_male’, ‘gender_undefined’, ‘agressiveness_agressive’, and ‘aggressiveness_not aggressive’.